jrfinkbeiner/graphcore_snn/custom_lif_multi_layer/questions.md

     - dynamic slice op
     - reduce op
     - there is no way to execute them as compute sets in parallel.
 Just using sequence.add(Execute(computeSet))
+    - how well are the dynamicSlice and dynamicUpdate operations optimized? (regarding separate memory regions to maximize IO, ...)

 * How to make vertices run faster?\\
     - is there a way to have vectorization in our case, where we don't have 8 byte aligned memory ?